oseyemiprecious/Trivia-app/backend/README.md

       "category": 3,
       "difficulty": 2,
       "id": 13,
-      "question": "What is the largest lake in Africa?"
+      "question": "What is the largest lake in Africa?", },
-    },
     {
       "answer": "The Palace of Versailles",